atzock/elmoradar-website/README.md

 ## 🛩️ About

-This website showcases elmoradar's flight simulation content, featuring:
+This website showcases elmoradar's content, featuring:
 - Live streaming on Twitch
 - VATSIM flights and ATC communication
 - Professional aviation content